MikeSusutZZ/Project-Quazar/README.md

 ## Menus Team

-### IMPORTANT

-Menus Team, the 'menus' folder is now deprecated.
-Please work on, and create branches for, the `project_quazar` folder.

 The Menus team is responsible for creating the following:

 - **Start Screen**: includes the Play and High Scores buttons